upstage-org/upstage_backend/README.md

 It is possible to install our front end, back end and streaming service all on one instance/machine, but it is not recommended.

 # Prerequisites:
-### A working email address such as "support@your-domain" or "admins@your-domain", used for LetsEncrypt and Upstage admin emails:
+### A working email address such as "support@your-domain" or "admins@your-domain", used for LetsEncrypt and UpStage admin emails:

 Examples: support@your_upstage.org, admins@your_upstage.org

-Wherever your email registry was purchased, in your email service provider dashboard (not part of this installation), it is recommended that you forward these emails to individuals who will approve account requests, receive LetsEncrypt emails, and be responsible for general Upstage administration.
-Sending outbound emails is handled from within an Upstage admin screen, and will use this same email account as a 'BCC' address.
+Wherever your email registry was purchased, in your email service provider dashboard (not part of this installation), it is recommended that you forward these emails to individuals who will approve account requests, receive LetsEncrypt emails, and be responsible for general UpStage administration.
+Sending outbound emails is handled from within an UpStage admin screen, and will use this same email account as a 'BCC' address.
 This is done for awareness of all outbound emails, and potential abuses of email become apparent very quickly in case that happens.

 ### A wildcard domain name and four 'A' DNS records, so that we can configure subdomains for each machine: